 Looking for a gift for the nature lover in your life?
 Check out Igugu Beads’ large collection of nature-inspired jewelry.

-Sunset Storm necklace and earring set features an exotic tree against a vibrant orange and pink background and handmade paper beads (by me!).
+The Geisha Girl Necklace and Earring set features an exotic tree pendant set against a vibrant red background and handmade paper beads (by me!).
+Earrings are included.

-- Vintage bronze-toned Tree of Life pendant in black, pink, purple, orange, and yellow
+- Vintage bronze-toned Tree of Life pendant in red, antique brass, and black

-- Handmade by Igugu Beads: hand-rolled orange paper beads with gloss coating (~25mm; 78 lb cardstock)
+- Handmade by Igugu Beads: hand-rolled red and gold paper beads with gloss coating (~25mm; 78 lb cardstock)

 - Antiqued bronze-toned paddles (for earrings)